COVID-19 surge in the US: The summer of hope ends in gloom

 The 2021 delta-driven onslaught is killing younger Americans at a much higher rate than previous waves of the pandemic in the Northeast last spring, the Sun Belt in the summer of 2020 and the deadly winter surge around the holidays.

 During the peaks of those waves, Americans over 75 suffered the highest proportion of death.
-Now, the most vulnerable age group for death is 50 to 64.
+Now, the most vulnerable age group for death is 50 to 64, according to data from U.S. officials.

 Overall, the outbreak is still well below the all-time peaks reached over the winter, when deaths topped out at 3,400 a day and new cases at a quarter-million per day.